michaelsevilla/pdsw15/docs/sc-rebuttal.md

 We thank the reviewers for their time and thoughtful suggestions.

 # General questions
 ###1.
 Why is there a limited number of workloads?
 Are they representative of HPC?
-Are the results specific to CephFS?
 (reviewer 1, 2, 4)

 We take a comprehensive look at 3 balancers for a smaller number of workloads to show how load is split across MDSs.
 Since our contribution is a general API/framework for specifying different balancers, we emphasize Mantle's ability to explore different strategies on the same storage system, instead of drawing conclusions about which balancers are best for a given workload (this is future work).

 Checkpoint/restart (e.g., concurrent creates) is a common HPC paradigm that is terrible for metadata services (as reviewer 4 notes).
 We use it because it (1) stresses the system, (2) is the focus of other state-of-the-art metadata systems (e.g., GIGA+), and (3) is a real problem (see related work).
 Compiling the Linux kernel is not as common, but we choose it because it has different metadata request types/frequencies and because users plan to use CephFS as a backup repository, shared file system, file server, or compute backend.

 ###2.
 How does Mantle scale?
-Are the performance numbers specific to CephFS?
+Are results specific to CephFS?
 (reviewer 3, 4, 5)

 We agree that scalability is important.
 But please keep in mind that many parallel file systems deployed in today's production environments use a metadata service that is still limited to a very small number of nodes (less than 10, often less than 5).
 We found that our balancer in its current state is robust until about 20 nodes, at which point there is increased variability in the client's performance (as reviewer 3 notes) for reasons that we are still investigating.
 A deeper scalability analysis is future work.
 We suspect many interesting problems with the current architure (e.g., the memory pressure with many cold files and the n-way communication model for the MDSs, as noted by reviewer 4) and we are working with the Ceph team on some of these early issues.